surmwill/recycler_unity/README.md

 (See the long explanation on [The Recycler cannot control entries' widths or heights](https://github.com/surmwill/recycler_unity/blob/master/README.md#the-recycler-cannot-control-entries-widths-or-heights) for more.)

-### The Recycler must be manually informed of an entry's dimension changes
+### The Recycler must be manually informed of an entry's dimension changes.

 Every dimension change of an entry, except during binding/rebinding, must be followed by a call [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions) to alert the Recycler of it.